How to Use Flight Simulation for Real Pilot Training

 Understanding Simulation’s Training Value

-The FAA has increasingly recognized flight simulation as a legitimate training tool.
-Approved flight training devices can count toward instrument currency and certain certificate requirements.
-While home simulators don’t carry this official credit, the learning transfer is substantial when approached correctly.
+So the FAA has been warming up to flight simulation for a while now.
+Approved flight training devices can actually count toward instrument currency and certain certificate requirements — that’s official, on-the-books stuff.
+Your home simulator?
+It won’t carry that official credit, but don’t let that fool you.
+The learning transfer is genuinely substantial when you approach it with some discipline.

 Building an Effective Training Setup